 GPU Cores: 4,352 | Base Clock: 1,350MHz | Boost Clock: 1,545MHz | GFLOPS: 13,448 | Memory: 11GB GDDR6 | Memory Clock: 14GT/s | Memory Bandwidth: 616GB/s

 More than anything else in an extreme gaming PC, the graphics card—or cards—matter.
-In sticking with our 'not entirely insane' mantra, we've elected to go with one RTX 2080 Ti rather two, because one will get the job done.
+In sticking with our 'not entirely insane' mantra, we've elected to go with a single RTX 2080 Ti rather than two, because one will get the job done just fine.
 If you really want two RTX 2080 Tis, you'll need an NVLink bridge, and the only thing to worry about here is whether the games you play support SLI.